svpcom/rtl88x2eu-20230815/README.md

 ## Noise Monitor
 Not working.
 Enabled every macro (like ```CONFIG_BACKGROUND_NOISE_MONITOR```) I could find and the readouts kept zero.

+Update: The code controlled by ```CONFIG_BACKGROUND_NOISE_MONITOR``` is dedicated to Jaguar(1) series (e.g. 8812au), not for Jaguar3 (8812cu/eu).
+The code used fix gain (IGI), gated the clock of the baseband & MAC, read ADC data of the I/Q channel via some debug register, calculated the magnitude (can represent the noise floor), and then resumed the clock.
+So it's doable in any chipset as long as there's an ADC debug register with the definition known, but unfortunately not for 8812eu now.

-If you know something about it, please tell us in issue.
+If you know anything more about it, please tell us in the issue.

 ## Thermometer
 The chip contains a thermometer for calibrating the RF part dynamically.
 It can be used to estimate the chip temperature.